GoogleChromeLabs/tooling.report/tests/transformations/subtests/compress-svg/index.md

 importance: 1
 ---

-Compress SVG either during import time or a post-process.
+SVGs should be minified during import time or during post-processing.